Camera review: me and my Olympus 35 SP by Matt Parry

 The Olympus 35 SP holds a SPecial and somewhat privileged status in my pretty modest camera collection.
 For around seven months it has been almost the only 35mm camera I have used (the main exception is the point and shoot, Nikon L35AF).
 The 35 SP really has an immense amount going for it and it more than pulls its weight in the world of rangefinders, let alone fixed lens rangefinders.

 It’s an overused phrase but the SP really is a hell of a lot of bang for your buck.
+So, before I get stuck in, here’s what’s covered in this review:

 The Olympus 35 SP – my story